doverunner/multi-drm-react-native-sdk/README.md

 - The example project in `doverunner-react-native-sdk` uses [react-native-video][6] to play DRM content.
 - `react-native-video` is a library that provides a video component for React Native.
   - `react-native-video` is a fork of [react-native-video][7].
-  - forked from `react-native-video` to apply `DOVERUNNER Multi-DRM SDK`.
+  - forked from `react-native-video` to apply `DoveRunner Multi-DRM SDK`.
-- The provided `react-native-video` is applied with `DOVERUNNER Multi-DRM SDK`, and if you use `doverunner-react-native-sdk`, you need to configure it like below.
+- The provided `react-native-video` is applied with `DoveRunner Multi-DRM SDK`, and if you use `doverunner-react-native-sdk`, you need to configure it like below.

   ```json
   "_comment": "path : examples/advanced/package.json or examples/basic/package.json",